 Homer's representation of the blind bard Demodocus in the Odyssey is often taken as a representation of his own person.
-There is no other evidence to certify his blindness except for a marble bust, the image of which is available widely on the internet.
-This statue dates back to 2^{nd} century AD and is said to be a Roman copy of the Hellenistic original sculpted in 2^{nd} century BC.
+There is no other evidence to certify his blindness except for a marble bust, the image of which is available widely on the internet, as you see below.
+This statue dates back to 2ndcentury AD and is said to be a Roman copy of the Hellenistic original sculpted in 2nd century BC.